weseemahmed/weseemahmed2.github.io/aboutme.md

 <h4> Policy Analyst and Clusters Specialist </h4>
 <ul>
-  <li> Managed end-to-end process of the Institute’s publications including developing proposals, gathering and analyzing data, and writing policy recommendations.
+  <li> Published seminal reports on the state of Ontario’s economy and a guideline for cluster-based regional economic development.
  </li>
-  <li> Consulted with external stakeholders and business partners to host the 21st TCI Network Global Conference, an international gathering of 400 economists and clusters specialists. </li>
+  <li> Engaged with stakeholders and partners to host the 21st TCI Network Global Conference, a gathering of 340 cluster actors and specialists from 37 countries. </li>
-  <li> Conducted economic and statistical analyses on employment data to determine industry concentration levels across Canada. </li>
+  <li> Managed end-to-end logistics for analytical research projects pertinent to Ontario’s public policy. </li>
 </ul>

 <hr>